ritog/books/README.md

 ### Local Development

 - Use a local server to avoid CORS issues
-- Python: `python -m http.server 8000`
+- Python: `python -m http.server 8000` [I used this one]
-- Node.js: `npx serve .`
+- Node.js: `npx serve`

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache License, Version 2.0](LICENSE).

 ## 🤝 Contributing